jparras/fed-baselines/BNNcent/readme.md

+This code is based on https://github.com/saxena-mayur/Weight-Uncertainty-in-Neural-Networks and implements Bayes By Backpropagation algorithm for the MNIST classification problem.

 There are two scripts implemented to carry out the classification problem, «bnn.py» and «bnn_toolbox.py», and «requirements.txt» that specifies the different libraries needed for the environment on which it will be executed.
 As a general overview, the code provides a simple interface designed to learn a probability distribution on the weights of a NN and allowing to modify the dataset used through a simple user implementation.
 The first script, «bnn.py», loads the MNIST dataset, preprocesses the data and initializes the model and its training; the second one, «bnn_toolbox.py», has the whole network implemented, with the steps to follow while training and evaluating the results.

 To run the problem, the following steps should be followed: